ercheung3/songlink-frontend/README.md

   - User finds a song that they are interested in and linked to spotify.
   - Anyone is able to edit or delete an favorited song.
   - User is able to add a new favorited song by searching an artist and top song from the artist.
+Update v2
+- User can view lyrics to their favorite songs
+  - User can view lyrics that others have added
+  - User can add lyrics with a song title
+  - User can edit or delete lyrics
 ## STRETCH GOALS

 - CSS